bennylope/django-organizations/docs/reference/backends.rst

 Invitation backend
 ------------------

-An invitation backend is used for adding new users to an *existing organization*.
+The invitation backend is used for adding new users to an *existing organization*.

+When

 Attributes
 ~~~~~~~~~~